How to Appeal a Rejection Letter

 The Appeal Process:

-Did you know that most universities will let you appeal an admissions decision even if the option to do so is not listed anywhere on their website?
+Did you know that most universities will let you appeal an admissions decision even if the option to do so is not listed on their website?
 The best way to find out if an appeal is allowed is to call the admissions office and inquire with a representative.
-When you call the admissions office, be sure to inquire about whether the school has specific appeal criteria (i.e. what kind of information they will consider and how their particular appeal process works).
+Be sure to ask whether the school has specific appeal criteria (i.e. what kind of information they will consider and how their particular appeal process works).

 How an Appeal Letter Works: